crusher-dev/documentation/docs/reference/sql/alter-table-add-column.md

 back-populated even if the table contains data.

 While a single column is added atomically, adding multiple columns is not an atomic operation.
-QuestDB will stop adding the remaining columns on the list on the first failure.
+Crusher will stop adding the remaining columns on the list on the first failure.
 It is therefore possible to add some columns and not others.

 :::info